The Temptations (miniseries): Part one (November 1, 1998)

-In January 1964, the group head to Hitsville to record a song written for them by Smokey Robinson.
-The song, called "The Way You Do the Things You Do" becomes an instant hit and puts the Temptations on the map.
-Shortly after the song hits the charts, the group go on a tour with various other Motown artists, such as the Vandellas, the Miracles, and Marvin Gaye.
-One afternoon, while changing a tire on the tour bus, a pair of racist Southerners drive by shooting at them with a shotgun, and David and Eddie try in vain to chase them down, but quickly give up.
-The tour eventually ends and they all arrive back in Detroit.
-While Josephine is waiting for Otis in front of Hitsville, she sees him with another woman, and assumes that they are having an affair, and storms off.
-Soon after, the Temptations go on tour again.
-In November that year, Smokey writes them another song called "My Girl".
-The song debuts early next year and becomes a massive success, reaching number one on the charts that years.
+In January 1964, the group goes to Hitsville to record "The Way You Do the Things You Do".
+Shortly after the song hits the charts, the group goes on tour with various other Motown artists, such as The Vandellas and Marvin Gaye.
+In November 1964, Smokey writes them another song called "My Girl".
+The song debuts early the next year and becomes a massive success, reaching number one on the charts.
 The group enjoys their newfound success and wealth, spending money on themselves and their loved ones.